This week we had a furry house guest in the form of my parents dog, Leo. He’s a lovely fellow, a great big handsome soft lump of border collie.

 It’s like having an extra child.
 Or more specifically an extra Seth.
 It’s exhausting!

+Our cats don’t like the dog so they took to living upstairs for a few days, well Xabi did.
+Louis split his time between sleeping upstairs and sitting on the windowsill outside tapping and taunting the dog.
+The dog is so very desperate to get at the cat while the window or a child gate is in the way, barking and giving it the big ‘I am’.
 The few times there’s been nothing between them though, he swiftly turns sheepish (funny that for a dog scared of sheep) and doesn’t quite know what to do.
 Moving around the house to keep them all separated is like trying to leave the lemur enclosure at a wildlife park.
 Constantly checking this door or that gate is closed before opening another.

 Usually when I leave the house I set the alarm and leave, however, the dog and the boy together have no urge to hurry between them so they’re too slow at leaving before the alarm goes off.
 Instead I have to wrestle them outside and shut and lock the door with one hand whilst wrapped in lead, dog and child.